Reyker Securities Plc (in Special Administration)

 - Clients who submitted a claim to Client Money and a Client Money Instruction Form (CMIF) prior to 7 August 2020 were able to participate in the first phase of the first-interim distribution.

-- The JSAs have completed the first phase of the first interim distribution with the exception of approximately 1,180 Client plans where additional information is required from Clients to either:
+- The JSAs have completed the first phase of the first interim distribution with the exception of approximately 1,180 Client plans where additional information is still required from Clients to either:

 - Verify personal bank accounts designated by Clients to receive Client Money (where it was not possible to verify them via the electronic GBG check on the Portal); or